Coatings in Biomedical Device Applications

 There are many types of coatings used in the manufacturing and preparation of biomedical devices.
 Some coatings protect the device from corrosion while others protect from complications such as tissue trauma, infection, or even rejection.
 Drug delivery coatings are also becoming common.
 Other biomedical devices, including angioplasty balloons, are freestanding membranes that must be of uniform and fixed thickness in order to function properly.

-Thickness measurement methods of these coatings vary, but one thing is certain - the most commonly used methods (such as weighing a part before and after coating) do not detect incomplete coverage or coating non-uniformities that can lead to device failure.
+Thickness measurement methods of biomedical coatings vary, but one thing is certain - the most commonly used methods (such as weighing a part before and after coating) do not detect incomplete coverage or coating non-uniformities that can lead to device failure.

-The Filmetrics Advantage
+The Filmetrics® Advantage

 Filmetrics offers a broad range of solutions for measuring coated biomedical devices: